lukestein/stata-latex-workflows/gallery/readme.md

 # Stata/LaTeX workflow gallery

 [The main page on this site](../) describes variety of packages for programmatically generating LaTeX output using Stata.
-Examples are included in many packages' documentation; this page provides additional examples with code fragments.
+Examples are included in many packages’ documentation; this page provides additional examples with code fragments.

 This gallery is seeded with just a few examples.
 Please feel free to send yours, or (even better) to let me know that you would like to take over compiling this gallery!